 4. Impact on the Cost of Borrowing

-If you take out a mortgage for $200,000, you have to pay that much back, plus interest.
-That loan may be over 25 years, with an interest rate of 5 percent.
-The total cost of over 25 years will be over $345,000.
-That’s over $145,000 in interest costs alone.
+If you borrow $200,000 through a mortgage, you have to pay that amount back, plus interest, over a 25-year period at a 5 percent interest rate.
+The total cost over 25 years will exceed $345,000, with over $145,000 in interest expenses alone.

-With that said, consistent and high levels of inflation may prompt financial institutions to increase their rates in order to protect themselves from inflationary pressures.
-In turn, debtors may actually find it harder to obtain credit.
+However, consistent and high levels of inflation may prompt financial institutions to raise their rates to protect themselves from inflationary pressures.
+Consequently, debtors may find it harder to obtain credit.

 5. Increased Cost of Living

-As prices of goods increase, it goes without saying that consumers will have to pay more in order to buy basic necessities and luxuries alike.
-This may not necessarily be a problem if incomes rise in line with inflation, but those who don’t will face higher real prices.
-In other words, they will have to spend a higher percentage of their income on the same number of goods.
+As the prices of goods increase, consumers have to pay more to purchase basic necessities and luxuries alike.
+This may not be an issue if incomes rise in proportion to inflation, but those who do not experience this will face higher real prices.
+In other words, they must spend a greater portion of their income on the same quantity of goods.

-What inflation also does is push tax-payers up into higher tax brackets, meaning higher taxes for some.
-If the brackets aren’t adequately adjusted to the new reality, they end up worse off as a result.
+Furthermore, inflation pushes taxpayers into higher tax brackets, resulting in higher taxes for some.
+If the brackets are not adjusted adequately to reflect the new reality, they may end up worse off.

-Low skilled workers are also particularly affected as their wages are particularly sticky due to the high level of competition in the market.
-There are many low skilled workers vying for employment, meaning the employers have great power.
-In turn, wages can lag behind the rest of the economy, making them even worse off.
-On top of that, minimum wage rises do not always follow inflation, which also puts further downwards pressure on wages.
+Low-skilled employees are also significantly impacted as their wages are relatively inflexible due to intense market competition.
+With many low-skilled workers vying for employment, employers wield significant power, resulting in wages lagging behind the rest of the economy, making them worse off.
+Furthermore, minimum wage increases do not always keep pace with inflation, putting additional downward pressure on wages.